 With these essential GDB commands at your disposal, you can efficiently interact with and debug your target programs or systems, ensuring a smooth and effective debugging experience.

-2. attach – The attach command enables you to attach GDB to a running process, allowing you to debug the process interactively.
+command enables you to attach GDB to a running process, allowing you to debug the process interactively.
 By specifying the process ID or the executable file name, GDB establishes a connection with the running program and gains control over its execution.
-This command is particularly useful when you need to analyze the behavior of a running program or attach to a long-running process for debugging purposes.
+This command is particularly useful when you need to analyze the behavior of a running program or attach to a long-running process for debugging purposes. - detach – The

-3. detach – The detach command is used to detach GDB from the currently attached process.
-When you no longer need to debug the process, the detach command allows you to gracefully disconnect GDB from the target, leaving the process running independently.
-This command is helpful in scenarios where you want to release GDB control without terminating the target program.
+command allows you to gracefully disconnect GDB from the target, leaving the process running independently.
+This command is helpful in scenarios where you want to release GDB control without terminating the target program. - kill – The

-4. kill – The kill command terminates the currently attached process.
-When debugging a process, the kill command allows you to forcefully stop its execution, terminating it immediately.
-This can be useful in situations where the target process is unresponsive or if you need to halt its execution for further analysis or troubleshooting.
+command allows you to forcefully stop its execution, terminating it immediately.
+This can be useful in situations where the target process is unresponsive or if you need to halt its execution for further analysis or troubleshooting. - remote – The

 Machine Control